OnArrow/recite_word/Reader/分级阅读/07 A new boyfriend.md

 2. On the beach it was cold but sunny.
 Some children were running by the sea with their dog.
 As we walked along, I told Mum about Jim.

 3. When I was finished, my face was a bit red.
-You really like him, don't you? she said, looking at me.
+'You really like him, don't you?' she said, looking at me.

 4. It was windy by the sea.
 Mum's hair was all over her face, but I could see her smile through it.